bvinoth186/notes/2022-AWS-SA-Pro.md

 starts after 3 minutes and finishes at the 10th minute (3+7 cool down), while for the second instance it starts at the 4th minute and finishes at the 11th minute (4+7 cool down).
 Thus, the Auto Scaling group will receive another request only after 11 minutes.

 - UDP, global usage - AWS Global Accelerator.

+- Aws org got 2 features 1.
+All features 2.
+Consolidated billing.

+- For aws sso - first set up the AWS Organizations service and have All features set to enabled

+- RPO RTO -> mode
+- 24 24hr -> backup
+- 12 4hr -> pilot light
+- 1.4 15min -> warm standup
+- 15min 5min -> active-active

+- Kinesis Streams: By default, of a stream are accessible for up to 24 hours from the time they are added to the stream.
+You can raise this limit to up to 7 days by enabling extended data retention.

+- Direct Connect location provides access to Amazon Web Services in the region it is associated with, as well as access to other US regions.
+To use
+AWS Direct Connect, your network is collocated with an existing AWS Direct Connect location.”

+- IAM - Evaluation Logic for Conditions with Multiple Keys or Values If your policy has multiple condition operators or multiple keys attached to a single condition operator, the conditions are evaluated using a logical AND.
+If a single condition operator includes multiple values for one key, that condition operator is evaluated using a logical OR.
+All conditions musi resolve to true to trigger the desired Allow or Deny effect.

+- s3 access log don't support cross account log delivery

+- RAID 0 offers striping, which translates to better performance, but no-fault tolerance or data redundancy.
+RAID 1, on the other hand, offers mirroring, so the same data is available in two disks.
+RAID 1 is slightly slower than RAID 0 because there are two writes, but the read operations are equally fast.

+- Amazon DynamoDB allows atomic increment and decrement operations on scalar values.

+- DynamoDB supports atomic counters, where you use the update method to increment or decrement the value of an existing attribute without interfering with other write requests.
+(All write requests are applied in the order in which they are received.)

+- With Global Accelerator, you are provided two global static public IPs that act as a fixed entry point to your application, improving availability.
+On the back end, add or remove your AWS application endpoints, such as Application Load Balancers, Network Load Balancers, EC2 Instances, and Elastic IPs without making user-facing changes.
+Global Accelerator automatically re-routes your traffic to your nearest healthy available endpoint to mitigate endpoint failure.

+- An global accelerator supports multiple endpoints in different regions

+- Global Accelerator does not support client IP address preservation for Network Load Balancer and Elastic IP address endpoints.

+- CloudFront does not support UDP.
+Instead, Global Accelerator can be used for UDP

+- AWS WAF can be deployed on Amazon CloudFront, the Application Load Balancer (ALB), Amazon API Gateway, and AWS AppSync.
+As part of Amazon CloudFront it can be part of your Content Distribution Network (CDN) protecting your resources and content at the Edge locations.
+As part of the Application Load Balancer it can protect your origin web servers running behind the ALBs.
+As part of Amazon API Gateway, it can help secure and protect your REST APIs.
+As part of AWS AppSync, it can help secure and protect your GraphQL APIs.

+- NLB not supported by WAF

+- IPS/IDS - EC2 does not allow promiscuous mode,  Implement IDS/IPS agents on each Instance running in VPC Or Implement a reverse proxy layer in front of web servers and configure IDS/IPS agents on each reverse proxy server.

+- An internet gateway and NAT gateway is not required to establish an AWS Site-to-Site VPN connection

+- An AWS VPN over a Direct Connect connection to your VPC is likely faster and more secure than a VPN over the internet.
+An AWS VPN connection over a Direct Connect connection provides consistent levels of throughput and encryption algorithms that protect your data.
+Public VIF required and not the private VIF

+- Private VIFs do not provide encryption..
+Public VIFs can via IPSEC. you also cannot establish a VPN connection without a Public VIF.

+- If ENI interfaces created using aws-cli-> create-network-interface without option -> DeleteOnTermination, It will persist.
+Also, Before you can delete a VPC, you must terminate any instances that are running in the VPC.
+If you delete a VPC using the VPC console, it also deletes resources that are associated with the VPC, such as subnets, security groups, network ACLs, DHCP options sets, route tables, and Internet gateways.

+- You can stream the file from Amazon S3 to the client through your server without downloading the file to your server, by opening a stream to the Amazon S3 file then read from it and write on the client stream (buffer by buffer).

+- To detect the PutObjectAcl call and modify the ACL on the object, I: Turn on object-level logging in CloudTrail for the buckets I want to monitor.
+Create an IAM execution role to be used when the Lambda function is being executed so that Lambda can make API calls to S3 on my behalf.
+Create a Lambda function that receives the PutObjectAcl API call event, checks whether the call is for a monitored bucket, and, if so, ensures the object is private.
+Create a CloudWatch Events rule that matches the PutObjectAcl API call event and invokes the Lambda function created in the previous step.

+- SMS is meant for migration of Virtual machines to AWS whereas Cloud Endure can be used for Physical, Virtual or Cloud Server.

+- AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.
+It enables companies to lift-and-shift a large number of physical, virtual, or cloud servers

+- AWS Application Migration Service (MGN) is the primary migration service recommended for lift-and-shift migrations to the AWS Cloud.
+Customers who currently use CloudEndure Migration or AWS Server Migration Service (AWS SMS) are encouraged to switch to MGN for future migrations.

+- Q: Do | need to use Amazon Cognito to use the Amazon Mobile Analytics service?
+No. You can initialize Amazon Mobile Analytics using AWS IAM accounts.
+However, we recommend using Amazon Cognito for security best practices.
+Amazon Mobile Analytics is now Amazon Pinpoint. ;-)

+- S3 Replication Time Control (S3 RTC) helps you meet compliance or business requirements for data replication and provides visibility into Amazon S3 replication times.
+S3 RTC replicates most objects that you upload to Amazon S3 in seconds, and 99.99 percent of those objects within 15 minutes.

+- DataSync task can copies objects from one S3 bucket to another without deploying an agent on EC2.  cross-Region and cross-account use cases are supported.